Juicestus/tradeautomation/README.md

 - squarebounds: For the "squarebounds"/"sbosc" model

-- brownian: For the next-generation statistical physics models
+- stochastics: For the testing of stochastic models

 priceanalytics
 ==============